klschoef/divexplore/README.md

 npm run-script gen-dres-client
 npm run-script gen-dres-dev-client
 ```
 To connect the frontend to the backend, create a local-config.ts file under src/app/shared/config/.
 In this directory is a local-config-example.ts.
 You can just duplicate this file and rename it accordingly.
 If you followed the previous steps as described, the example config should work as is.
+Otherwise, you can change the settings by clicking the "Wheel" icon in the frontend or by changing the local-config accordingly.

 ## 🏃‍♀️‍➡️ Start Server
 Make sure you have installed NPM v18+ and the Angular CLI.